witheve/Eve/README.md

 npm install witheve@preview
 ```

-Then inport Eve to use it in your project
+Then import Eve to use it in your project

 ```
 import {program} from "witheve";